kashansunday/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you can become a valuable asset to any team or organization.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with solutions.
 Practice debugging and refactoring code, which can help you identify and fix errors more efficiently.
 Finally, never be afraid to ask for help or advice from others, whether it' s a fellow programmer or a mentor.
 Remember, teamwork makes the dream work!

+# 2024-01-15
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Simplicity and readability enhance collaboration, reduce bugs, and often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth emphasizes that over-concern with efficiency early in the development process can result in complex, hard-to-maintain code, which may cause more problems than it solves.
+It reminds programmers to prioritize clarity and functionality initially, and address optimizations later when there's concrete evidence indicating a need for them.